Additional Admission Requirements

 - Three 3 semester credit courses in studio art electives

 Naropa University requires an earned grade of "C" or higher for all prerequisite coursework.
-Due to the competitive nature and academic rigor of the MA Transpersonal Counseling Psychology: Art Therapy program, a grade of "B" or above is recommended.
-All prerequisites are to be completed at accredited on-site or online academic institutions for credit (not pass/fail or audited).
-Official transcripts of this coursework must be sent to the Office of Admissions, and all courses are subject to approval and may require additional documentation such as a syllabus or course description.
+Due to the competitive nature and academic rigor of the MA Clinical Mental Health Counseling: Transpersonal Art Therapy program, a grade of "B" or above is recommended.
+All prerequisites are to be completed at accredited academic institutions for credit (not pass/fail or audited).
+All courses are subject to approval and may require additional documentation such as a syllabus or course description.

-Applicants must submit an official transcript showing proof of completion of the prerequisite coursework by August 1, 2015.
-To ensure that transcripts of prerequisite coursework arrive to the Office of Admissions by August 1, 2015, we strongly recommend that all prerequisites are completed no later than July 1, 2015.
-Applicants cannot take prerequisites alongside their Naropa coursework, and prerequisites cannot be taken at Naropa without enrolling as a full-time undergraduate student.
+Applicants must submit an official transcript showing proof of completion of the prerequisite coursework by August 1, 2016.
+To ensure that transcripts of prerequisite coursework arrive to the Office of Admissions by August 1, 2016, we strongly recommend that all prerequisites are completed no later than July 1, 2016.

 Visual Art Portfolio